 We take our duties very seriously, but actively enjoy being there for students before and after school and during break times.
 Our staff are keen to volunteer for duties, and at any one time we have at least 20 members of staff on duty at break, including every one of the senior team.
 There is no area of the school where students don’t feel safe and nowhere where a student is not in sight of a member of staff on duty.
 This includes toilets, corridors, the Café, sports and play facilities and all outside areas.

 In addition to the pastoral system detailed above, we offer a dedicated programme for students who experience obstacles to their learning.
 We understand that students may need specialist support and mentoring from time to time for a range of reasons.
-Our Aspire Centre offers short and longer-term programmes of respite and mentoring.
-We are also extremely fortunate to work with East-to-West, a youth relational counselling charity, and have built up a long and extremely effective relationship with our full-time counsellor.
+We are also extremely fortunate to work with East-to-West, a youth relational counselling charity, Kick London and the Mental Health Schools Team.

 All schools experience bullying; nationally produced statistics show us that we are foolish to ignore it.
 It is how a school deals with bullying that is important.
 We are extremely proactive in our approach.
 Our school policy reflects the latest national advice and thinking.
 We involve our students, parents and staff in drawing up and implementing our policy.
 We educate our children on living and working in a community and we help them to understand the difference between bullying and friendship issues.
 We never condone or ignore bullying, but work in a restorative way to deal with situations, listening carefully to all sides of a problem and seeking to understand the motivation.
 At the same time, the school will not hesitate to use the most stringent sanctions when they are needed.